Your questions answered

 Who is Fiona Duncan, the Chair?

-Fiona Duncan, Chief Executive of Lloyds TSB Foundation for Scotland, is the Chair of the independent root and branch Care Review in Scotland.
+Fiona Duncan, Chief Executive of the Corra Foundation, is the Chair of the independent root and branch Care Review in Scotland.

 Fiona has worked in the voluntary sector for over 20 years, both in Scotland and internationally.
 In addition to her professional experience, Fiona brings her own insights.